HEARTY SALMON RISOTTO

 Handful of parsley, chopped

-Add two tablespoons of olive oil to a large pan or pot over medium heat.
+Add two tablespoons of olive oil to a pan over medium heat.
 Add salmon filets skin side down.
-Pan fry the salmon for 4 minutes, then flip the salmon and fry flesh side down for about 4-5 minutes more, until the salmon is done to your liking.
+Pan fry the salmon for 4 minutes, then flip the salmon and fry flesh side down for about 3 minutes more, until the salmon is done to your liking.
 Remove the salmon from the pan and place aside on plate.

 When the salmon cools a little, remove the skin from the salmon and then, using a fork, flake the salmon into small pieces.

-Add the shallots to the warm pan over medium heat (you can add an additional tablespoon of oil if needed, but there should be enough in the pan).
-Cook them until soft, which should be about 3-5 minutes.
-Add the rice along with ¼ tsp salt and stir to coat evening with oil.
-SautĂ© the rice for 3-5 minutes.
+Add the rice along with ¼ tsp of salt and stir to coat the rice grains evenly with oil.
+Sauté the rice for a minute or two to lightly toast it.
 The rice should turn opaque, but do not let it brown or burn.

-Add the white wine, stir, and allow to cook until the wine just about completely cooks off.
-Now, add the broth a half cup at a time (I usually use a ladle).
+Turn the heat down to medium-low, and start adding the broth a half cup at a time (I usually use a ladle).
 Stir frequently as the broth cooks off.
 Do not add the next ½ cup of broth until the prior is almost completely cooked off.
 Do not allow the rice to burn through this process.
 Keep stirring.
 As the rice cooks it should begin to release starch and become a little creamy.
-You do not need to stir rapidly, just consistently, and do not stop stirring the rice.

-Slice each piece of smoked salmon into strips for serving.
 To serve the risotto, add a portion of the risotto to a shallow bowl and garnish with chopped parsley.
 Add a dollop of salmon roe to the center of the risotto.
 Curl three pieces of the sliced smoked salmon and add them to the top of the risotto around the salmon roe.
-The hearty salmon risotto is ready to serve.
+Enjoy!

 Learn more about the Hearty Salmon Risotto dish from The Legend of Zelda: Breath of the Wild at Zelda Dungeon.